dotnet/docs-aspire/docs/deployment/azure/local-provisioning.md

 ### .NET Aspire Azure hosting integrations

-If you're using Azure resources in your app host, you're using one or more of the .NET Aspire Azure hosting integrations.
-These hosting libraries provide extension methods to the `IDistributedApplicationBuilder` interface to add Azure resources to your app host.
+If you're using Azure resources in your app host, you're using one or more of the [.NET Aspire Azure hosting integrations](../../azure/integrations-overview.md).
+These hosting libraries provide extension methods to the <xref:Aspire.Hosting.IDistributedApplicationBuilder> interface to add Azure resources to your app host.

 ## Configuration